washingtonyachtclub/documents/WYC_Policies.md

 Hourly employees will start at an hourly wage equal to the prevailing University of Washington student minimum wage, unless otherwise approved by the Executive Council.

 #### Raises
-After the first 100 hours of work, and every three quarters from then on, hourly employees will be eligible for a raise upon recommendation by a performance review committee consisting of a Co-Commodore and at least one additional Executive Council Member in a closed-session meeting.
+After the first 100 hours of work and every three quarters from then on, hourly employees will be eligible for a raise upon recommendation by a performance review committee consisting of a Co-Commodore and at least one additional Executive Council Member in a closed-session meeting.

 #### Maximum Wage
 The maximum hourly wage paid to hourly employees will be no greater than two times the prevailing University of Washington student minimum wage.